DeanLemans/deanlemans.github.io/content/CV-Software.md

 > [!danger]- WIP
 > Currently reworking this
-> I need to split my 2 CV, maby do something with automization for companies?
+> I need to split my 2 CV, maby do something with automation for companies?

 > [!info]- Click here for my CV
 > ***[[CV-DeanLemans.pdf|PDF Version]]***